essc/clp_foss4g_workshop/source/qgis_digitizing.rst

 We will now start digitizing roads.

 .. note::
-   This process is called heads-up or :index:`on-screen digitizing`.
+   This process is called heads-up or `on-screen digitizing`.
 This is an interactive process, in which a map is created using a previously digitized or scanned information.
 It is called "heads-up" digitizing because the attention of the user is focused on the screen.